 With conversion to motor buses already in full swing in Kentucky before World War II, it didn't take long for them to finish the process after record wartime ridership numbers had thoroughly beat up the system.
 The Ft.
 Thomas route was converted to buses in 1947, operating along Waterworks Road until the early 1950s when the old private right-of-way was sold off and paved as Memorial Parkway.
 At the very beginning of 1948, after conversion of 4-Main and 5-Holman in Covington to motor buses, only the long Ft.
 Mitchell streetcar line remained.
 July 2, 1950 was the last scheduled run of that line, though on July 3 the car "Kentucky" was brought out to Park Hills to be towed to the Behringer-Crawford Museum in Devou Park for display, at which point the electricity was turned off.
 Ridership crashed throughout the 1950s, and the upcoming construction of Ft.
 Washington Way and I-75 was going to require the construction of temporary overhead to maintain service on the remaining trolleybus lines.
 To avoid that expense, on March 17, 1958 northern Kentucky was entirely motorized when the three trolleybus lines were dismantled.

 The Cincinnati and northern Kentucky systems struggled through the 1960s and were completely bankrupt by the 1970s.
 The now ubiquitous bus lines were still plagued with high costs from ever increasing employee salaries and further erosion of ridership due to government funded road and highway expansions.
 The expanded highways did allow for some longer-haul operations to operate fairly quickly, but transit service to suburban locations was and remains rather inefficient.
 The only real bright spot in the situation was the Green Line's service to and from the new Cincinnati/Northern Kentucky International Airport.
 They had already been running buses to there to carry construction workers, but overall ridership for transporting employees and some travelers routinely exceeded expectations.
 After I-75 was built, it cut about 10 minutes off travel times, and it had become the one bright spot in the Green Line's failing business.
-Still, like many transit systems across the country, there was a negative feedback loop where ridership was dropping, then fares would have to be raised and service cut, thus leading to further reduced ridership and starting the cycle all over again.
+Still, like many transit systems across the country, there was a negative feedback loop where ridership dropped, then fares would have to be raised and service cut, thus leading to further reduced ridership and starting the cycle all over again.

 In 1972 the Green Line was out of business, and with the new availability of Federal funds, voters in Northern Kentucky agreed to take over the defunct system, creating the Transit Authority of Northern Kentucky (TANK) to keep the buses running.
 In 1973, the Cincinnati Transit Company was also out of business and absorbed into the new Southwest Ohio Regional Transit Authority (SORTA), and the bus system was named Queen City Metro.
-SORTA also operates a small fleet of Access buses for disabled riders who can't use the regular bus system.
+SORTA also began operating a small fleet of Access buses for disabled riders who can't use the regular bus system.
 Metro abandoned the historical orange and cream color scheme for white and black buses with a blue and purple stripe.
 This has been more recently supplanted by a green and blue scheme on a white background that tries to play up the green aspects of transit.
 TANK buses use a blue and green livery that pays at least a small homage to the historical Green Line.
 While still separate organizations, SORTA and TANK entered into a comprehensive cooperation agreement in 1999 that attempts to better coordinate the two systems.
 While ridership numbers are just a small fraction of what they were in the 1920s or during World War II, both Metro and TANK buses continue to serve Cincinnati and northern Kentucky on some of the same routes as the original omnibus and horsecar lines of 150 years ago.

 For nearly 100 years, Cincinnati's growth outside the downtown basin was enabled by its street railway system.
 From slow horsecars to cable cars to inclines and electric streetcars and trolleybuses, there was an extensive network of relatively quiet, frequent, and well-patronized public transit.
 The cable cars and electrically powered streetcars and trolleybuses did not pollute the air where they ran, and they provided the framework for the city to grow outward.
 Every neighborhood within the city limits, except for Mt.
 Airy and Roselawn, had either streetcar or interurban service, and all of it is gone today.
 It's a risky proposition to dismantle a system which essentially built a whole city.
 Imagine what would happen if pedestrians were banned from downtown, or if automobiles were no longer allowed to operate in Indian Hill or Fairfield.
 It's no surprise then that many of our neighborhoods are dysfunctional today.

 Road projects like Columbia Parkway diverted people away from important transit routes and opened up new areas to sprawling development.
 However, the construction of I-75, I-71, I-74, and the Norwood Lateral aggressively tore through already built-up neighborhoods.
 These roads demolished hundreds of buildings, displacing thousands of people, and they encouraged the development of new neighborhoods way out on the fringe, much farther out than anyone using a streetcar could imagine.
-Through this, the city itself has lost significant population and tax revenue, and without any meaningful public transportation left, the whole region is choked with traffic where it doesn't have to be.
+Because of this, the city itself has lost significant population and tax revenue, and without any meaningful public transportation left, the whole region is choked with traffic while it doesn't have to be.